lundquist-ecology-lab/nixOS/README.md

-# moria NixOS flake
+# NixOS Configuration

-This repo holds the NixOS + Home Manager configuration that mirrors the current Arch Linux setup on **moria**.
+This repo holds the NixOS + Home Manager configuration for multiple hosts:
+- **moria** - Desktop with NVIDIA GPU and VFIO passthrough
+- **office** - Desktop with AMD APU
+- **edoras** - Laptop with power management

 ## First-time setup